umass-cs-230/230-lab-cache/README.md

 This will save the output of Valgrind to a file called `memcheck_example.txt`.
 (Memcheck is the default tool of Valgrind and is used when `--tool` option is not specified.
-If `--log-file` option is not specified, `valgrind` will print to `stderr`.)
+If `--log-file` option is not specified, Valgrind will print to `stderr`.)

 In the output you will find a section that looks something like this